UMD-CS-STICs/389Lfall17/lectures/lecture-01/aws.md

 ### Why should I learn AWS?

-- The fastest growing public cloud computing platform on the planet, about 90% of the compute capacity.
+- The fastest growing public cloud computing platform on the planet.
 - A large majority of tech companies are on a public cloud, with the notable exceptions of extremely large companies (Facebook, f.e.) which run their own hardware.
 - A background in AWS, or other cloud providers, for that matter, is not usually taught at the university level.
 Instead it is learned on the job, or through side projects.
 Therefore, by taking this class and working on the projects, you'll develop a skillset that will set you apart from the competition and open up new opportunities.